badwan95/About-Me/README.md

 * The site does a little quiz for some of my personal info with an interactive question and answers!

 * I will be updating this site regularly and adding new things to it, so keep an eye out!

+* Here is a link to the [Main Page](https://badwan95.github.io/About-Me/) of this site.